houcemlaw/beapizer/README.md

 Still, we are aiming to hopefully include integrations with all kinds of data sources and streaming technologies in the futures including relational databases, NoSql databases, files, data streaming frameworks to name a few.<br>

 Besides, we are working on `OpenApi` and `AsyncApi` support as well in order to be in line with the latest API standards.<br>

+For the record, the project was initially created based on a need of a tool that help quickly prototyping production-like APIs to accelerate front end development.
+It has then evolved into something that we deemed worth sharing with the community.<br>

 Please support the project and do not hesiate to contribute. <br>